DFRot: Achieving Outlier-Free and Massive Activation-Free for Rotated LLMs with Refined Rotation: Experiments

-\section{experiments}
+\section{Experiments}

-\paragraph{Experiment settings.} We implemented DFRot based on QuaRot\footnote{https://github.com/spcl/QuaRot}.
-In this paper, to simplify the problem, we apply dynamic asymmetric per-token quantization for activation values without searching for clip ratios, and we fix $(\alpha, \beta)$ to $(1.0, 1.0)$.
-The KV-cache is quantized using asymmetric quantization with a group size of 128 and a constant clipping ratio of 1.0.
-RTN and GPTQ~\citep{frantar2022gptq} are used for weight with per-channel symmetric quantization, where a linear search for the clipping ratio is applied to minimize squared error.
-We use 128 samples from the WikiText-2~\citep{wikitext} training set, each with a sequence length of 2048, as the calibration dataset for GPTQ quantization.
-We use a $\mathrm{RH}$ to initialize the rotation matrix and optimize it for 100 iterations.
+\paragraph{Experiment settings.} We implemented DFRot based on QuaRot.
+In this paper, to simplify the problem, we apply dynamic asymmetric per-token quantization for activation values.
+The KV-cache is quantized using asymmetric quantization with a group size of 128.
+GPTQ~\citep{frantar2022gptq} are used for weight with per-channel symmetric quantization, where a linear search for the clipping ratio is applied to minimize squared error.
+We use a sample with sequence length of 2048 from WikiText-2~\citep{wikitext} training set to genrate calibration dataset ${\mX}^{cal}$, initialize the rotation matrix $\mR_1$ with $\mathrm{RH}$, and optimize it for 100 iterations.
+After obtaining the optimized rotation matrix $\mR_1$, we apply it to the corresponding model and achieve rotational invariance.
+We use 128 samples each with a sequence length of 2048, as the calibration dataset for GPTQ quantization.